Skyscanner/backpack/packages/bpk-component-card-button/README.md

 > Avoid adding punctuation to the label, this causes the screen reader to pause unnecessarily.

 > [!CAUTION]
-> Do not adjust the accesibility label based on the state of the button.
+> Do not adjust the accessibility label based on the state of the button.
 This can be disruptive or
 > cause confusion for people using a screen reader.
-> The button will anounced 'selected' or 'toggle button' based on the state on its own.
+> The button will announce 'selected' or 'toggle button' based on the state on its own.

 ## Props